 - Chainrings that hold the chain on better

-Wide-Range Cassettes — this is the MOST important technology of the three items listed above.
+This is the MOST important technology of the three items listed above.
 2x and 3x drivetrains have a LOT of gearing overlap, whereas 1x covers nearly the same useful range given the wide range cassettes.
 There are a number of ways to go about converting to a wide range cassette including cassette expansion with the GC line of cassette extender cogs 11-speed wide range stock cassettes and derailleur optimization with GoatLinks and RoadLinks.
 In addition to the graphs below, our Gear Charts are useful in understanding what the optimal setup will be for you.

-Clutch Rear Derailleurs — in four short years, these went from being the exception to the rule.
+In just a few short years, these went from being the exception to the rule.
 Shimano's Shadow+ and SRAM's Type 2.1/X-Horizon both have a roller clutch controlling the motion of the derailleur cage, which keeps chain movement over bumpy terrain to a minimum.
 Less chain movement minimizes the chance for the chain to derail from the front chainring.

-Chainrings — Without the wide-range cassettes and clutch-style rear derailleurs, we probably wouldn't be talking too much about 1x-specific chainrings.
+Without the wide-range cassettes and clutch-style rear derailleurs, we probably wouldn't be talking too much about 1x-specific chainrings.
 But given those two things, it is more exciting to talk about the improvements in the 1x specific chainrings.
-A properly designed Wide/Narrow chainring like our Drop-Stop® chainrings allows riders to run a chainring with no chain retention device for all but the roughest DH/Enduro racing (small simple top guides provide that little bit extra security for DH/Enduro).
+A properly designed Wide/Narrow chainring like Wolf Tooth's Drop-Stop® chainrings allows riders to run a chainring with no chain retention device for all but the roughest DH/Enduro racing (small simple top guides provide that little bit extra security for DH/Enduro).
 Not all wide/narrow chainrings are created equal and we have many customers come to Wolf Tooth after frustrating experiences with cheaper and improperly engineered products.

 Optimizing 1x Performance